genesys/bold360-mobile-docs-android/docs/advanced-topics/entities-and-personal-info.md

 <a id="initentities"/>
 ## Initialization entities

-Predefined data values that can be provided for the whole chat session and are not being changed dynamically (exp: ids, keys, etc).
+Predefined data values that can be provided for the whole chat session and are not being changed dynamically (e.g., ids, keys, etc).

 ### How To use